Skip to main content

 5 mentions Positive Neutral Negative

-• “There is also a story to play; from the first mission, I can tell there is voice acting and special objectives to be achieved in the round, meaning it's not just regular matches against the AI with some text.
-There is special gameplay!”
+• “There is a story to play, starting from the first mission with voice acting and special objectives to be achieved in each round, meaning it's not just regular matches against AI with some text, but special gameplay!”

-• “I haven't played further in the story, but I hope the devs change it; subtitles would also help deaf players enjoy the game.”
+• “I haven't played further in the story but I hope the developers change it; subtitles would also help deaf players enjoy the game.”

-• “In general, the game mechanics as a tactician strategy are great for fast matches and good enough just for beginning, but to achieve bigger success from non-fans of the foundation board game, it seriously lacks immersion.
-For example, Wingspan has kept a great audience over the years where UI, quality of graphics, music, and story narrative are head and shoulders above Neuroshima.”
+• “In general, game mechanics as tactician strategy are great for fast matches and good enough just for beginning, but to achieve bigger success from non-fans of foundation board game it seriously lacks immersion.
+For example, Wingspan has and keeps a great audience over years where UI, quality of graphics, music & story, narrative is head and shoulders above Neuroshima.”

 • stability